mikelefa/devops-gem-assignment/README.md

 # DevOps Automation for POLARIS GEM Simulator

-This repository demonstrates the end-to-end DevOps automation of the [POLARIS_GEM_e2 simulator](https://gitlab.engr.illinois.edu/gemillins/POLARIS_GEM_e2), as part of the Senior DevOps Automation Engineer assignment for SPRINT_GROUND.
+This repository demonstrates the end-to-end DevOps automation of the [POLARIS_GEM_e2 simulator](https://gitlab.engr.illinois.edu/gemillins/POLARIS_GEM_e2), as part of the Senior DevOps Automation Engineer assignment for TII.

 ## Repository Overview